Table of Contents

-You don’t have to spend a ton of money on a sustain pedal to get one that will last you a few years.
-Just like anything in audio, typically the more money you spend, the higher the quality you’re getting to a certain extent.
+You don’t have to spend a ton of money on a sustain pedal (see my favorites here) to get one that will last you a few years.
+Like anything in audio, typically, the more money you spend, the higher the quality you’re getting to a certain extent.

 As far as what type of sustain pedal, it’s all preference.
-Some people love the feel of the traditional piano sustain and they want one like that, however, others like the square sustain pedals more.
+Some people love the feel of the traditional piano sustain and want one like that.
+However, others like the square sustain pedals more.

-When I perform live I like to move around so I take the rubber off the bottom of my sustain pedal so I can push it around.
-I have always found the traditional piano sustain pedal annoying when playing live because you have a smaller pedal to step on.
+When I perform live, I like to move around, so I take the rubber off the bottom of my sustain pedal so I can push it around.
+I have always found the traditional piano sustain pedal annoying when playing live—they’re a little too small for my style.

 Do You Need Lessons?

-I believe the answer is no. However, I do believe lessons can be extremely helpful in the beginning.
-With all of the free content of Youtube and instructional videos, you can take your game pretty far if you are dedicated on your own.
+I believe the answer is no. However, I do think lessons can be beneficial in the beginning.
+With all of the free content of YouTube and instructional videos, you can take your game pretty far if you have passion and dedication.

-Getting lessons in my honest opinion will only help your progress.
-If you have the budget, I would suggest getting a few lessons and seeing how you are progressing.
+Getting lessons will only aid in your progress.
+If you have the budget, I suggest getting a few lessons and seeing how you are improving.

 Things To Consider For Beginners

 Weighted keys are great for adults and kids who are motivated.
-In the end, the extra weight will greatly help your finger dexterity as a pianist.
-The quality of keys is getting pretty great on a lot of the newer keyboards, so this is a big plus.
+In the end, the extra weight will significantly help your finger dexterity as a pianist.
+The quality of keys is improving on a lot of the newer keyboards, so this is a big plus.

-Some will come with stands and others won’t.
-Make sure you identify this before purchasing as you want to make sure have a stand when your instrument gets to you.
-If you don’t have the budget for a stand, you can easily set your keyboard up on a table temporarily This isn’t ideal as the height will not be what you want or need.
+If you don’t have the budget for a stand, you can easily set your keyboard up on a table temporarily.
+It’s not ideal, however, as the height will not be what you want or need.